-In HOLLIS Classic, deeds can be searched by their deed number, various keywords, and by year range.
+In HOLLIS, deeds can be searched by their deed number, various keywords, and by year range.
 To search by deed number, under search type select “Other call number” and search under deeds and the number of the deed– so for example “deeds 114.”

 Browse the Hale collection in HOLLIS.